 Credentials matter, but they're just the beginning.
 Here's what else to pay attention to:

 If you see someone listed as an ASW, AMFT, or APCC, that means they're an associate.
 They're fully trained but still working toward licensure under supervision.
-That's not a red flag.
-Many associates are excellent clinicians.
+That's not a red flag; many associates are excellent clinicians.
 Just know what you're looking at.

 Look for someone whose stated specialties match what you're bringing in.
 A therapist who primarily works with eating disorders or addiction isn't necessarily the right fit for a child with ADHD or a parent navigating burnout.